mit-han-lab/temporal-shift-module/README.md

 }
 ```

+**[NEW!]** We have released the pre-trained **optical flow** model on Kinetics.
+We believe the pre-trained weight will help the training of two-stream models on other datasets.

 **[NEW!]** We have released the code of online hand gesture recognition on NVIDIA Jeston Nano.
 It can achieve real-time recognition at only 8 watts.
 See [`online_demo`](online_demo) folder for the details. [[Full Video]](https://hanlab.mit.edu/projects/tsm/#live_demo)

 ![tsm-demo](https://hanlab.mit.edu/projects/tsm/external/tsm-demo2.gif)